Loyola Ramblers fall to Michigan Wolverines

-CHICAGO (WLS) --The Loyola Ramblers lost to the Michigan Wolverines 69-57 in the Final Four game Saturday.
+CHICAGO (WLS) --There was heartbreak in the heart of Texas as the Loyola Ramblers fell to the Michigan Wolverines in the Final Four.

 Loyola's miraculous run to the Final Four will be remembered for clutch shots, the "Wall of Culture," a couple of guards who have been playing together since grade-school and, of course, Sister Jean.